Is Thai Property Tax High or Low? Comparison for Foreign

 Compliance costs: small money, big mistakes

 Accounting and filing costs are tiny versus asset value but prevent penalties and stress.
-Budget $500–$2,000/year depending on complexity.
+Budget 500-2,000 USD per year depending on complexity and whether you use a Thai accountant plus home-country adviser.

 Spain vs Thailand: the IBI comparison in investor language

-Spanish IBI can feel like a steady annual wealth charge on cadastral value.
-Thailand’s LBT is often smaller in magnitude for many residential condos—but your net outcome still depends on rental operations.
+Spanish IBI can feel like a steady annual charge on cadastral value, often 0.4-1.3% depending on municipality.
+Thailand’s LBT is often smaller in magnitude for many residential condos, but your net outcome still depends on rental operations and purchase price in EUR.

 Portugal: IMI and non-resident rental realities

-Portugal’s IMI plus non-resident rental taxation can be meaningful.
-Thailand may still compete on operating yield and entry price, not only tax labels.
+Portugal’s IMI (often 0.3-0.8%) plus non-resident rental taxation can be meaningful.
+Thailand may still compete on operating yield and entry price, not only tax labels, especially on sub-300,000 USD Phuket stock.

 Bali: transaction taxes and complexity

 Indonesia transactions can involve additional transfer taxes and notary complexity depending on structure.
-Thailand’s condo freehold route is well-trodden for foreigners—different risk, not automatically “worse.”
+Thailand’s condo freehold route is well-trodden for foreigners, different risk profile, not automatically worse.

 How to use this comparison in practice